csc-training/gis-research-days-2022/README.md

     CSC: Geoportti computing services for geospatial research at CSC – potential and challenges

-11.00 - 11.30/11.45 Introduction (intro_slides.md) and usecases (usecases.md; collect more than needed here and choose based on participant interest)
+11.00 - 11.30/11.45 Introduction (intro_slides.md) only

-11.30/11.45 - 12.30 Group work
+11.30/11.45 - 12.30 Group work (groupwork_intro.md)

 ## Slides

 Currently, slides only include suggestions

 intro_slides.md
-usecases.md
+groupwork_intro.md
+(not using usecases.md, but keeping it for reference)

 ## Question collection for group work part